SimonHansul/DEBBase.jl/README.md

 Functions to run reserveless DEB and DEB-TKTD models, including mixture effects. <br>
 The idea of DEBBase is to serve as a simple base model for DEB-TKTD modelling.
 The purpose of DEBBase is explicitly not to provide functionality for parameter estimation or other kinds of analyses.
 This base model should be extendable and modular.
+The design of DEBBase generally favors code readability and transparency over performance.

 ## Features